Baranof Island: Communities

 The population of the island was 8,532 at the 2000 census.

 Almost the entire area of the island is part of the City and Borough of Sitka (Sitka also extends northward onto Chichagof Island).
 The only part of Baranof that is not in Sitka is a tiny sliver of land (9.75 km2) at the extreme southeast corner, which is in the Petersburg Borough, and includes the town of Port Alexander.
 This section had a 2000 census population of 81 persons.
 The towns of Baranof Warm Springs, Port Armstrong, and Port Walter are also located on the eastern side of the island.
 Goddard, a now-abandoned settlement about 16 mi south of Sitka, features a few private homes and hot springs with two public bathhouses.
 There are also five year-round salmon hatcheries, one located just north of Port Alexander at Port Armstrong, another located just north of Baranof Warm Springs at Hidden Falls, two are located in the city of Sitka one at the Sitka Sound Science Center, and another in the Sawmill Cove Business Park; the other just south of Sitka near Medvejie Lake.
 The latter is accessible by private road from Sitka.
 All of these communities, except for Port Alexander and Port Armstrong, are under the jurisdiction of the City and Borough of Sitka, of which, Sitka serves as the borough seat.

+The people indigenous to Baranof Island are the Tlingit, which is called Shee in Tlingit.
+The name for Sitka in Tlingit is Sheetʼka, meaning "on the outside of Shee (Baranof Island)".